RocketChat/genie/README.md

 # genie slash command
 This extension app adds slash command genie to Rocket.Chat allowing to execute operations on the integrate Opsgenie.

+It has 3 settings:
+- API Key: The API Key for calling Opsgenie REST API.
+- API Integration Key: The API Integration Key for Alerts REST API.
+- Notify Only: In case you disable the responses are posted to the channel.

 ## /genie list

 Lists the open alerts.